Colorado’s Marshall Fire already most destructive in state’s history - NewsBreak

 In 2012 in Southern Colorado, 346 homes were destroyed in the Waldo Canyon Fire.

 The fire started June 23, three miles west of Colorado Springs.
-Three days later, it exploded in a firestorm eastward toward the city in extremely hot, dry, and windy conditions.How to help with the Boulder County wildfires
+Three days later, it exploded in a firestorm eastward toward the city in extremely hot, dry, and windy conditions.CDTA enhances COVID-19 safety measures for employees and customers

 Flames engulfed several neighborhoods.
 Two people were killed in their home.
 As many as 32,000 people were evacuated.